Samsara (Red Dwarf): Synopsis

-Lister and Rimmer are playing a game of "Mineopoly" to settle a bet, with Lister secretly cheating using stashed cards.
+Lister (Craig Charles) and Rimmer (Chris Barrie) are playing a game of "Mineopoly" to settle a bet, with Lister secretly cheating using stashed cards.
 It comes down to the wire, only for Rimmer to roll a losing 2 and a 1, which he rolls again several more times.
-Meanwhile, as Red Dwarf nears an ocean moon, Kryten receives a message from a woman on board an escape pod in orbit which is cut off.
+Meanwhile, as Red Dwarf nears an ocean moon, Kryten (Robert Llewellyn) receives a message from a woman on board an escape pod in orbit which is cut off.
 Bringing the pod aboard reveals its two occupants, Professor Rachel Barker and Colonel Jim Green, reduced to ash.
 Looking into the escape pod logs, Kryten reveals that Barker was a computer specialist whilst Green was the mission director, and both were married but not to each other.
 He also identifies the spaceship the pod belongs to, Samsara, and locates it crashed on the ocean moon.
 The crew take Starbug down to investigate.

 When the crew arrive, they discover skeletons of the former crew engaged in various sexual positions, eventually deducing they all died in a mass orgy with the ship's captain being violently strangled in the midst of the chaos.
-They split in pairs, with Lister and Cat heading-off to the cafeteria and Rimmer and Kryten discovering the ship's "karma drive", which manipulates reality to deal out rewards or punishments in accordance with its programmed code of conduct; Rimmer voices his objection to this concept, citing society's everchanging views on morality.
+They split in pairs, with Lister and Cat (Danny John-Jules) heading-off to the cafeteria and Rimmer and Kryten discovering the ship's "karma drive", which manipulates reality to deal out rewards or punishments in accordance with its programmed code of conduct; Rimmer voices his objection to this concept, citing society's everchanging views on morality.
 Lister manages to get his dreadlocks caught in a garbage disposal, whereafter Cat saves Lister by cutting off the stuck dreadlock.
 The machine spits the knife back out, landing directly into Cat's foot.